Historical Contingencies Steer the Topology of Randomly Assembled Graphs

 We repeated this analysis for 1000 randomly assembled graphs, calculating these parameters after 25 iterations, using 1000 controls for each graph.
 We found that the assembled graphs frequently exhibited values in the most extreme upper/lower tails of these parameters as compared to randomized configuration models with the same degree sequences.
 To quantify this we calculated the $Z$ score of the relevant statistic for randomly assembled graph compared in the ensemble of the random configuration graphs derived from it.
 The results are shown in Fig. \ref{fig:mixing} ($p=0.5$, and $M \in [1,3]$).
-These results demonstrate that our algorithm can sample graphs which include typical random graphs but often represent highly selected graphs, indicating the algorithm is consistently sampling graphs that represent extreme cases compared to other sampling procedures.
+These results demonstrate that our algorithm can sample graphs which include typical random graphs but often represent extremely atypical graphs, indicating the algorithm is consistently sampling graphs that represent extreme cases compared to other sampling procedures.

 A key feature of this algorithm is the contingency that is induced within a single trajectory.
 To explore how this feature controls the properties of the produced graphs we performed simulations to resample from trajectories with some of this contingency removed in two different ways.
 First we explored the effect of resampling the trajectories to understand how the historical features controlled the entire ensemble of possible trajectories.
 Specifically we do the following: for a single trajectory of the algorithm (a reference trajectory), we generate a new input multiset, $\mathbb{R}'_c$, which is the final multiset of graphs, $\mathbb{R}$, accumulated in the reference trajectory with the graphs accumulated in the last $c$ steps removed.
 We then run the algorithm with $\mathbb{R}'_c$ for $c$ steps, yielding a new trajectory with an identical history for the first $N-c$ steps, but allowing for a distinct final $c$ steps.
-We refer to this trajectory as having a \textit{history loss} of $c$ steps. \textbf{Fig. \ref{fig:history}} shows the mean degree of 1000 trajectories for different values of $c$ ($p$ = 0.5, $M \in [1:2]$).
+We refer to this trajectory as having a \textit{history loss} of $c$ steps. \textbf{Fig. \ref{fig:history}} shows the distribution of mean degrees for 1000 trajectories for different values of $c$ ($p$ = 0.5, $M \in [1:2]$).
+The intervals indicate the inter-quantile range between 1\% and 99\% for the distributions.
 Larger values of $c$ enable larger variations in the final properties of the graph, consistent with the idea that fluctuations in the trajectory enable sampling of distinct sections of the graph space later in the trajectory.